stepanataccolade/docsv2/sources/ci_configure.md

       - docker push manishas/sample-node:$BRANCH.$BUILD_NUMBER
 ```

-If you do want to use docker commands to interact with GCR or ECR in your `ci`, `post_ci`, `after_success` or `after_failure` sections, check out the sections below explaining how to install gcloud SDK or aws CLI as required.
+If you do want to use docker commands to interact with GCR or ECR in your `ci`, `post_ci`, `on_success` or `on_failure` sections, check out the sections below explaining how to install gcloud SDK or aws CLI as required.

 ####gcloud SDK